Signs of Alzheimer’s or Normal Forgetfulness?

 We found a helpful explanation of 10 early signs and symptoms of Alzheimer’s from the Alzheimer’s Association.

-Signs of Alzheimer’s vs normal aging in 5 everyday situations
+Signs of Alzheimer’s vs Normal Aging

 So, occasional forgetfulness like “Where did I leave my keys?” or “What did I come here to get?” probably isn’t something to worry about.

-But there are signs that the behavior you’re observing could be outside the norm.
+There are signs that the behavior you’re observing could be outside the norm.
 Here’s how that might look in 5 everyday situations:

-Normal aging: Needing help or reminders once in a while
+Normal Aging: Needing help or reminders once in a while

 Signs of Alzheimer's: Trouble with familiar or daily tasks like getting lost driving to a local store they’ve shopped for 10 years, forgetting how to make a favorite recipe they’ve cooked for decades, or not understanding how to play a card game they play regularly.

-Normal aging: Making mistakes once in a while when balancing a checkbook or cooking a meal (Oops, forgot the paprika!).
+Normal Aging: Making mistakes once in a while when balancing a checkbook or cooking a meal (Oops, forgot the paprika!).

-Normal aging: Sometimes getting temporarily confused about the day of the week, then figuring it out later.
+Normal Aging: Sometimes getting temporarily confused about the day of the week, then figuring it out later.
 (Is today Tuesday or Wednesday?
-Oh that’s right, it’s Wednesday.)
+Oh, that’s right, it’s Wednesday.)

-4. Judgement and decision-making
+4. Using Poor Judgement and Decision-Making

-Normal aging: Once in a while using poor judgment or making bad decisions like drinking too much at a big party or spending too much money on something frivolous.
+Normal aging: Once in a while, using poor judgment or making bad decisions, like drinking too much at a big party or spending too much money on something frivolous.

-Signs of Alzheimer’s: Frequently uses bad judgment or makes unwise decisions like giving large amounts of money to telemarketers or scammers, buying tons of unnecessary stuff from online shopping channels, or paying less attention than normal to personal hygiene – like wearing the same clothesrefusing to bathe, etc.
+Signs of Alzheimer's: Frequently uses bad judgment or makes unwise decisions like giving large amounts of money to telemarketers or scammers, buying tons of unnecessary stuff from online shopping channels, or paying less attention than usual to personal hygiene – like wearing the same clothesrefusing to bathe, etc.

-5. Personality changes
+5. Noticing Personality Changes

-Normal aging: Getting annoyed or irritated when a long-held habit or routine is disrupted.
+Normal Aging: Getting annoyed or irritated when a long-held habit or routine is disrupted.

 What to do if you notice behavior changes